FiMcMahon/shannon_allotments/README.md

 # shannon_allotments
 A website for the public of Shannon, Co.Clare ireland with information on the location, contact form, food growing tips and how they can get involved in the Shannon Allotments.
 ## Purpose
-This Website was created for the sole purpose of completing the first Milestone Project for the Code Institute's Full Stack Developer course.
+This Website was created for the sole purpose of completing the portfolio 1 Project for Diploma in Software Development.
 It was built using the knowledge gained from the HTML, CSS and User Centric Design modules.
 A full list of technologies used can be found in the technologies section of this document.

 The live website can be found **here**.
 ## Shannon Allotments Responsive website